dojoengine/sensei-mcp/README.md

 To add Sensei to your Cursor IDE:

 1. Open Cursor command palette (⌘+Shift+P)
-2. Type in "Cursor Settings" to open up the settings tab
+2. Type in "Cursor Settings" to open up the settings menu
 3. Navigate to "MCP Tools" and click "New MCP Server"
 4. Add the following configuration to `mcp.json`:
 ```json